 During the year ended 31 December 2019, 37.6% of our revenues were derived from our top five customers, with two customers contributing more than 10% of our net revenues during the period (the largest contributing 12.5% and the second largest contributing 10.2%).
 During the year ended 31 December 2018, 39.5% of our revenues were derived from our top five customers, with one customer contributing more than 10% of our revenues during the period (13.6%).
 No other customer contributed more than 10% of our revenues during this period.
-During the year ended 31 December 2017, 42.0% of our net revenues (including revenue from reimbursable expenses) were derived from our top five customers, with one customer contributing more than 10% of our net revenues (including revenue from reimbursable expenses) during the period (21.0%).
-No other customer contributed more than 10% of our net revenues during this period.
+During the year ended 31 December 2017, 42.0% of our net revenues (including revenue from reimbursable expenses) were derived from our top five customers, with one customer contributing more than 10% of our net revenues during this period.
 If we lose clients, we may not be able to attract new ones and if we lose individual projects, we may not be able to replace them.
 The loss of, or a significant decrease in business from one or more of these key customers could have a material adverse impact on our results of operations and financial results.

-Our financial results may be adversely impacted if we under price our contracts, overrun our cost estimates or fail to receive approval for or experience delays in documenting change orders.
+Our financial results may be adversely impacted if we under price our contracts, overrun our cost estimates or fail to receive approval for or experience delays in documenting change orders